OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Successfully downloaded /var/mobile/Containers/Data/Application/72C7AAFB-1D75-4FBA-9D83-D8B4A2D44133/.com.apple.mobile_container_manager.metadata.plist to .com.apple.mobile_container_manager.metadata.plist
 ```

 You can also upload files with `file upload <local_file_path>` to the iOS device, but this implementation is not fully stable at the moment and might produce an error.
-If that's the case file an issue in the [objection GitHub repo](https://github.com/sensepost/objection/issues "Objection Issues").
+If that's the case, file an issue in the [objection GitHub repo](https://github.com/sensepost/objection/issues "Objection Issues").

 #### Obtaining and Extracting Apps